 One challenge with image analysis is that large-scale datasets with data and ground truth outcomes are required.
 The former can be made readily available through plant phenotyping platforms, but finding the ground truth for a limited number of training datasets currently relies mostly on human experts.
-However, as this is costly and time consuming, smart solutions, such as those relying on citizen science (Giufrrida et al., 2018) are needed.
-A recent clever proof of concept study, which used the Amazon "mechanical turk platform" (anonymous users are paid for small tasks), performed better than for-credit students (Zhou et al., 2018).
+However, as this is costly and time consuming, smart solutions, such as those relving on citizen science (Giuffrida et al., 2018) are needed.
+A recent clever proof-of-concept study, which used the Amazon 'mechanical turk platform' (anonymous users are paid for small tasks), performed better than forcredit students (Zhou et al., 2018).
 Without such data, algorithms can be compared based on standard datasets, such as those supplied by the International Plant Phenotypic Network (Minervini et al., 2014).
-This dataset is suitable for tasks such as plant detection and localization in images, as well as leaf detection, localization and counting in images.
-This reliance on training datasets is necessary because there is, as of yet, no application of unsupervised reinforcement learning methods for image analysis purposes.
+This dataset is suitable for tasks such as plant detection and localization in images, as well as leaf detection, localization, and counting in images.
+This reliance on training datasets is necessary because there is, as of vet, no application of unsupervised reinforcement learning methods for image analysis purposes.

 Other applications of machine learning, such as prediction of plant performance or the integration of heterogeneous datasets, are even less developed as researchers are currently embracing more traditional and/or data science driven methods for these applications.
-As an example, Chen et al., (2018) used regression and random forests, but not deep learning to predict plant biomass from plant images, whereas Coppens et al. (2017) reviews data integration.
+As an example, Chen et al. (2018) used regression and random forests, but not deep learning to predict plant biomass from plant images, whereas Coppens et al. (2017) reviews data integration.

-Plant phenotypic data promises to be an interesting vista for machine learning approaches (Figure 2 top).
-Indeed, early studies suggested that machine learning approaches for phenotype predictions stemming from a sufficiently genotyped population could be meaningful, especially in the p>>n setting where more predictors from genomics data than plant samples are available (Crossa et al., 2017).
-As an example, Grinberg et al. tried to predict phenotypes using classical genomic Best Linear Unbiased Prediction (BLUP) as well as several machine learning techniques.
-The latter clearly outperformed BLUP in the case of yeast with very controlled environments, whereas in the case of wheat and rice, BLUP performed particularly well when there was population structure (Grinberg et al., 2018).
+Plant phenotypic data promise to be interesting vistas for machine-learning approaches (Figure 3 top).
+Indeed, early studies have suggested that machine-learning approaches for phenotype predictions stemming from a sufficiently genotyped population could be meaningful, especially in the p \gg n setting in which more predictors from genomics data than plant samples are available (Crossa et al., 2017).
+As an example, Grinberg et al. (2018) tried to predict phenotypes using classical genomic Best Linear Unbiased Prediction (BLUP) as well as several machine-learning techniques.
+The latter clearly outperformed BLUP for yeast with very controlled environments, whereas for wheat and rice, BLUP performed particularly well when there was population structure (Grinberg et al., 2018).